-These are estimates based upon information furnished by the Participating Districts regarding the amounts that they will borrow from the proceeds of the Series 2021A Notes and Parity Lien Notes expected to be issued by the State Treasurer in Fiscal Year 2021-22.
+These are estimates based upon information furnished by the Participating Districts regarding the amounts that they will borrow from the proceeds of the Series 2021A Notes and the Series 2021B Notes.
 Such amounts do not necessarily represent the actual Maximum Principal Amount that will be borrowed from the Loan Program by such Participating Districts.
-See "THE LOAN PROGRAM; APPLICATION OF PROCEEDS OF THE SERIES 2021A NOTES."
-The Owners of the Series 2021A Notes will have a lien upon the Taxes of these Participating Districts, as well as on the Taxes of any Participating Districts that have not yet expressed the intent to participate in the Series 2021A Notes in fiscal Year 2021-22.
-See "THE SERIES 2021A NOTES."
-The Owners of any Participating Districts that have not yet expressed the intent to participate in the Series 2021A Notes program (and thus are not included in the table) but eventually do participate in the program.
-Such lien also will be on parity with the lien thereon of the Owners of any Parity Lien Notes.
-The State Treasurer expects to issue Parity Lien Notes in Fiscal Year 2021-22.
-See "THE SERIES 2021A NOTES."
+See "THE LOAN PROGRAM; APPLICATION OF PROCEEDS OF THE SERIES 2021B NOTES."
+The Owners of the Series 2021A Notes and the Series 2021B Notes will have a lien upon the Taxes of these Participating Districts, as well as on the Taxes of any Participating Districts that have not yet expressed the intent to participate in the Loan Program (and thus are not included in the table) but eventually do participate in the Loan Program.
+Such lien also will be on parity with the lien thereon of the Owners of any additional Parity Lien Notes issued by the State.
+See "THE SERIES 2021B NOTES - Parity Lien Notes."